ohbriansung/usb_rubber_ducky/pi_zero_ducky/README.md

 password: raspberry
 ```

+*Use a HDML cable and a keyboard to operate instead of ssh into it, we will setup wifi connection later then you would be able to access the pi through ssh.*

 4. (Optional) Change default password for a better security.
 5. Connect to network using Wi-Fi or ethernet (Adapter needed).